-- 5.1 Whole school initiatives and pro-active teaching strategies will be used throughout the school to develop a positive learning environment with the aim of reducing the occurrence of bullying.
-These can include: - · Involving the School Council in reviewing this policy
+5.1 Whole school initiatives and pro-active teaching strategies will be used throughout the school to develop a positive learning environment with the aim of reducing the occurrence of bullying.
+These can include:

+• Involving the School Council in reviewing this policy

-- · Undertaking regular questionnaires and surveys to monitor the extent of bullying in the school and the effectiveness of the anti-bullying policy - · Making national anti-bullying week a high profile event each year. - · Awareness raising through regular anti-bullying assemblies. - · PSHE (Personal, Social and Health Education) schemes of work, SCARF and RED. - · Life Education sessions in the school annually for all year groups - · Setting up a circle of friends support network where a small group of children volunteer to help and support an individual who is experiencing difficulties - $\cdot$ Using drama activities and role-plays to help children be more assertive and teach them strategies to help them deal with bullying situations - · Introducing playground improvements and initiatives
+• Undertaking regular questionnaires and surveys to monitor the extent of bullying in the school and the effectiveness of the anti-bullying policy

+- Making national anti-bullying week a high profile event each year. - Awareness raising through regular anti-bullying assemblies. - PSHE (Personal, Social and Health Education) schemes of work and SCARF. - Circle time on bullying issues - I Can Problem Solve sessions - Life Education van visits the school annually for all year groups

+• Setting up a circle of friends support network where a small group of children volunteer to help and support an individual who is experiencing difficulties

+• Using drama activities and role-plays to help children be more assertive and teach them strategies to help them deal with bullying situations

+• Introducing playground improvements and initiatives